 This category lets you chose between a number of pre-defined themes If you chose to enable the Customize colors option, the rest of the tabs settings will be unlocked for you to change, which lets you be able to select colors for each element of the dashboard.
 The colors already set when enabled will be selected from the theme you have first selected.

 This tab lets you define what units you want to have shown on the dashboard.
 Be aware that history for all sensors are stored in the unit you have selected here, so if you decide to change your unit later, old data won’t be updated to the new unit!

 The Sensors tab lets you set custom names for all your sensors.
-This makes it easier to distinguish between your sensors, so instead of having to remember that Extra Sensor 1 is the one in the greenhouse, you can simply set Extra Sensor 1 Name to Greenhouse, and this will be reflected through all the settings and the dashboard.
+This makes it easier to distinguish between your sensors on the dashboard, so instead of having to remember that Extra Sensor 1 is the one in the greenhouse, you can simply set Extra Sensor 1 Name to Greenhouse, and this will be reflected through all the settings and the dashboard and the sensors history.

 This is where you can create all you custom alerts.
 For undstanding purposes an Alert below is not the actual alert the user gets on the dashboard, as this is below called an Alert instance.
 An Alert below means the customized setting the user creates for when an Alert instance should happen.